thecasualdev/PigLatin/README.md

 - [x] Config reading and generating
 - [ ] Simple module to toggle Y checking (allows the script to differentiate between Y as a vowel & Y as a consonant)
 - [ ] Output file, or custom destination
-- [ ] Way to seperate main symbols from text
+- [x] Way to seperate main symbols from text (semi-support, just ignores all other characters)
 - [ ] Console menu

 ## Setup